 The American Institute of Cancer Research (AICR) offers a portion-controlled diet based on fruits, vegetables, whole grains and other plant-based foods that provide an array of cancer-protective compounds while serving as powerful weight-management tool.
 According to the AICR, the fiber and water in plant foods gives a feeling of satiety with a minimum of calories.
 Their main message: maintaining a healthy weight is one of the most important steps you can take to reduce your risk of cancer.

-The post Step Up to the Plate: Nutritionists Weigh in on Healthy Eating appeared first on Specialdocs Consultants, LLC.
+The post Step Up to the Plate: Nutritionists Weigh in on Healthy Eating appeared first on Specialdocs Consultants.

 For more information on the benefits of Concierge Medicine, please visit Daniel R. Jasper, MD.
 Current patients with any health concerns, should call Dr. Jasper's office directly at (314) 872-8822.
 Thank You!